MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-calling-policy.md

 ### Prevent toll bypass and send calls through the PSTN

-Turning on this setting will send calls through the Public Switched Telephone Network (PSTN)and incur charges rather than sending them through the network and bypassing the tolls.
+Turning on this setting sends calls through the Public Switched Telephone Network (PSTN) and incur charges rather than sending them through the network and bypassing the tolls.
 This setting is off by default.

 ### Music on hold for PSTN calls